Macrometacorp/docs/docs/photoniq/faas/index.md

 ## Features of PhotonIQ FaaS

-- **Multiple Language Support**: Offers compatibility with languages like Rust, JavaScript, Python, Go, and Ruby.
+- **Multiple Language Support**: Offers compatibility with Rust and JavaScript.
 - **Automatic Scaling**: Dynamically adjusts the number of function instances based on request volume to handle any load efficiently.
 - **Geo-Replication**: Automatically distributes function instances across global locations to minimize response times and maximize availability.
 - **Integrated Developer Tools**: Provides tools such as a CLI for deployment and management, and a dashboard for monitoring function metrics and logs.